When Santiago Lopez climbed to the rooftop of the Cecil Hotel on Feb. 19, 2013, the maintenance worker certainly wasn't expecting what awaited him.

-And yet, still, when Lopez arrived on the roof and climbed the ten-foot ladder to the top of one of large metal water tanks atop the building that supplied water to the taps in the guest rooms, as well as the laundry room where hotel linens were washed and the kitchen in a coffee shop in the hotel, he wasn't fully prepared for what he found.
+And yet, still, when Lopez arrived on the roof and climbed the 10-foot ladder to the top of one of large metal water tanks atop the building that supplied water to the taps in the guest rooms, as well as the laundry room where hotel linens were washed and the kitchen of a coffee shop in the hotel, he wasn't fully prepared for what he found.

 For there, staring up at him as he peered through the curiously opened hatch on the tank, was missing hotel guest Elisa Lam.

 Lam, a native of Vancouver, had only been in Los Angeles a few days before she went missing.
-Traveling alone through the state of California, the college student arrived in the city on January 26, checking in to the hotel near the city's Skid Row two days later.
-Initially assigned to shared room on the hotel's fifth floor—at this point in the nearly century-old hotel's history, it had seen a section of the building converted a hostel marketed towards European tourists, as well as offering private hotel rooms in a recently-renovated section and single-room occupancy residences for the downtrodden who'd called the building home for decades—Lam was moved to a room of her own after two days when her roommates began to complain about what would later be described as "certain odd behavior."
+Traveling alone through the state of California, the college student arrived on Jan.
+26, checking in to the hotel near the city's Skid Row two days later.
+Initially assigned to a shared room on the hotel's fifth floor—at this point in the near century-old hotel's history, it had seen a section of the building converted a hostel marketed towards European tourists, while still offering private hotel rooms in a recently-renovated section and single-room occupancy residences for the downtrodden who'd called the building home for decades—Lam was moved to a room of her own after two days when her roommates began to complain about what would later be described as "certain odd behavior."

 Hotel staff who'd seen her that day reported she'd been alone.
 The manager of a nearby bookstore recalled seeing a "very lively, very friendly" Lam in the store that day, picking up gifts to take back home.
 And then—poof—she was gone.
 Vanished without a trace.

-"There was some really unique video that had been released when she was missing," NBC LA reporter Lolita Lopez recalled in a recent interview with E!
+"There was some really unique video that had been released when she was missing," NBC LA reporter Lolita Lopez recalled in a 2019 interview with E!
 News, describing the YouTube clip that's now been viewed over 23 million times.
-In the footage, Lam steps into an elevator at the hotel where she's picked up on by the cab's working security camera.
-As she pushes several buttons in the elevator, which oddly remains open for quite some time, she begins to act erratically, peeking her head outside as she looks back and forth before darting back inside the cab and positioning herself in such a way that she seems to be hiding.
+In the footage, Lam steps into an elevator at the hotel where she's picked up by the cab's working security camera.
+As she pushes several buttons in the elevator, the doors of which remain open for quite some time, she begins to act erratically, peeking her head outside as she looks back and forth before darting back inside the cab and positioning herself in such a way that she seems to be hiding.
 Truthfully, it looks like something out of a horror movie.

 "And when you see the video initially, you're like 'What is she running away from?
 What could she be running away from?'"
 Lopez said.

-Of course, that's all it took for the armchair detectives worldwide obsessing over the upload to come up with their theories.
+Of course, that's all it took for armchair detectives worldwide to begin obsessing over the upload and coming up with their theories.
 Was she being pursued by someone who wished her harm?
 Or could she have been in the throes of a particularly nasty trip courtesy of some party drugs?
 And why did the footage seem to be, as many claimed, edited?

-So, when her body turned up in that water tank on the roof, an area that was accessible only through either a locked door that only an employee could open or a fire escape that would trigger an alarm, it seemed to validate the more wild theories that were being floated around the internet.
-It didn't help that she was completely nude, with her clothing, similar to that of outfit she was wearing in the surveillance footage and coated with a "sand-like particulate," floating alongside her, along with her watch and room key.
+So when her body turned up in that water tank on the roof, an area that was accessible only through either a locked door that only an employee could open or a fire escape that would trigger an alarm, it seemed to validate the more wild theories that were being floated around the internet.
+It didn't help that she was completely nude, with clothing coated with a "sand-like particulate," similar to that of the outfit she was wearing in the surveillance footage, floating alongside her, along with her watch and room key.
 And the hotel's storied history certainly didn't help either.

-If Lam's death was the only dark and tragic event to take place on the Cecil Hotel's grounds, well, it would be enough to warrant it inclusion on macabre bus tours of the city.
+If Lam's death was the only dark and tragic event to take place on the Cecil Hotel's grounds, well, it would be enough to warrant its inclusion on macabre bus tours of the city and in the new Netflix docuseries, Crime Scene: The Vanishing at the Cecil Hotel.
 Instead, the sad and mysterious incident is but merely one of many disturbing moments in the hotel's history—a history so connected to death that it's no wonder Ryan Murphy looked to the building for loose inspiration when crafting the fifth installment of his popular FX anthology series American Horror Story.